What drove horses to extinction in the Americas? Did humans have a hand in their demise, or did climatic changes and altering vegetation trigger it?

 This extinction event saw the demise of the horse in North America.
 It survived only because the Bering land bridge that once connected Alaska and Siberia had enabled animals to cross into Asia and spread west.

-The end of the Pleistocene also saw the end of the woolly mammoth, American camels, dire wolves, short-faced bears, saber-toothed cats, stag-moose, woolly rhinos and giant ground sloths.
+The end of the Pleistocene also saw the end of the woolly mammoth, American camels, dire wolves, short-faced bears, sabre-toothed cats, stag-moose, woolly rhinos and giant ground sloths.

 The story of the North American extinction of the horse would have been cut and dried had it not been for one major and complicating factor: the arrival of humans.